-Tomato – Sweet Aperitif has beaten Sungold tomatoes for taste in two separate tomato taste trials – one held at the Organic Centre in Co.
-Leitrim in 2013.
+Tomato – Sweet Aperitif has beaten Sungold tomatoes for taste in two separate tomato taste trials.
 I never thought that this was possible.

 February to March.
 Sow 5 seeds into a small pot (7cm) and keep in a warm place.
 Pot on into individual 7cm pots when ready.
 Plant into greenhouse or polytunnel.

 The name ‘Lycopersicon derives from the Greek, ‘lycos’ a wolf, and ‘persicon’, a peach probably in reference to its supposed poisonous qualities.
 ‘Esculentum’ however means edible.